shoaibnadafgit/Project_CustomerSegmentationUsingR/README.md

 ## Content
 "This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers."

+#
+Data Description and Analysis
+Customer Segmentation using Unsupervised Learning Predicting future customers using Supervised Learning